Battle of Manzikert: Captivity of Romanos Diogenes

 When Romanos was conducted into the presence of Alp Arslan, the Sultan refused to believe that the bloodied and tattered man covered in dirt was the mighty Emperor of the Romans.
-After discovering his identity, Alp Arslan placed his boot on the Emperor's neck and forced him to kiss the ground.
+After discovering his identity, Alp Arslan placed his boot on the emperor's neck and forced him to kiss the ground, a traditional symbolic gesture at the time.
 Alp Arslan then treated Romanos with considerable kindness and again offered the terms of peace that he had offered before the battle.

 According to Ibn al-Adim, in the presence of Arslan, Romanos blamed the raids of Rashid al-Dawla Mahmud into Byzantine territory for his interventions in Muslim territories which eventually led to the Battle of Manzikert.
 Romanos remained a captive of the Sultan for a week.
 During this time, the Sultan allowed Romanos to eat at his table while concessions were agreed upon: Antioch, Edessa, Hierapolis, and Manzikert were to be surrendered.
 This would have left the vital core of Anatolia untouched.
 A payment of 10 million gold pieces demanded by the Sultan as a ransom for Romanos was deemed as too high by the latter, so the Sultan reduced its short-term expense by asking for 1.5 million gold pieces as an initial payment instead, followed by an annual sum of 360,000 gold pieces.
 Plus, a marriage alliance was prepared between Alp Arslan's son and Romanos’ daughter.
 The Sultan then gave Romanos many presents and an escort of two emirs and one hundred Mamluks on his route to Constantinople.

 Shortly after his return to his subjects, Romanos found his rule in serious trouble.
 Despite attempts to raise loyal troops, he was defeated three times in battle against the Doukas family and was deposed, blinded, and exiled to the island of Proti.
 He died soon after due to an infection caused by his brutal blinding.
 Romanos' final foray into the Anatolian heartland, which he had worked so hard to defend, was a public humiliation.